'REAL' PERSONAL FREEDOM

 experiences, there can be plenty of excitement along the

 way.
 It is all about ‘engaging’ with him in life; going for faith’s top gear!
-Prayer and looking for his guidance are two examples of how we may do this.
+Prayer and looking for his guidance are two examples of where we may begin to do this in our early faith.

 Of course it is up to every one of